Valentine’s Day is almost here! If you’re stumped for ideas, here are 8 creative ideas to celebrate Valentine’s Day.

 3. Have date night at home.

-Then splurge on a decadent dessert.
+Then splurge on a decadent dessert or serve the chocolate covered strawberries I mentioned in Tip #2.
 If you still want to celebrate by eating out, you’ll avoid the crowds and higher cost by choosing another day to eat out for your “Valentine’s Day” dinner.

 7. Get balloons at Dollar Tree.

 Maybe you can’t afford flowers or you’re getting something for a guy.
 A bunch of festive balloons will brighten anyone’s day and let that special someone know that you thought of them.

 8. Spend time together.

 Retailers may hype up Valentine’s Day to make more sales but don’t feel like you have to buy everything that has a heart on it.
 Valentine’s Day is not about buying things.